aigilea/hp_spectre_x360_14_eu0xxx/README.md

 How to fix the sound?
 --------
 1. Kernel:
-    * These fixes have been submitted and accepted so you don't have to patch the kernel if you're using 6.9 or later (but don't use -rc1 yet, it has troubles sleeping).
+    * These fixes have been submitted and accepted so you don't have to patch if you're using kernel 6.9 or later (but don't use -rc1 yet, it has troubles sleeping).
     * If you want to use 6.8 or older, you have to apply [these][5] [two][6] patches (`patch -p1 < filename.patch` in the kernel source directory) and rebuild the kernel, consult your distribution documentation on how to do it.
 2. If you have `Falling back to default firmware.` messages from `cs35l41-hda` in dmesg, your linux-firmware is outdated.
 You may either wait for your distribution to update the package or download the firmware from the [Cirrus repository][7] to /lib/firmware/cirrus manually.
 You will need following files:
     * cs35l41-dsp1-spk-cali-103c8c15-spkid0-l0.bin